ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 ### sbatch: submit a batch job

-['sbatch'](https://slurm.schedmd.com/sbatch.html) is used to submit jobs to run on the cluster.
-Typically it is used to run many jobs via the scheduler non-interactively.
-Look at the options for sbatch:
+['sbatch'](https://slurm.schedmd.com/sbatch.html) is used to submit jobs (or arrays of jobs) to run on the cluster non-interactively.

-    sbatch --help

-Generally, we do not use any options for sbatch ... we typically give it a script (i.e. a text file with commands inside) to run.
-Let's take a look at a template script [template.slurm](../software_scripts/scripts/template.slurm):
+While it is possible to specify options for sbatch on the command line, we typically include them within the script instead.
+This practice is both convenient and repeatable, as it saves any parameters given to the scheduler along with the code run.

+Lines beginning with "#SBATCH" will be passed as arguments to the sbatch command.
+Examine the template script template.slurm to see the following example:

-<pre class="prettyprint"><code class="language-sh" style="background-color:333333">#!/bin/bash
+<pre class="prettyprint"><code class="language-sh" style="background-color:333333">
+#!/bin/bash
 # options for sbatch
 #SBATCH --job-name=name # Job name
 #SBATCH --nodes=1 # should never be anything other than 1
 #SBATCH --ntasks=1 # number of cpus to use
-#SBATCH --time=30 # Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".
+#SBATCH --time=10 # Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".
 #SBATCH --mem=500 # Memory pool for all cores (see also --mem-per-cpu)
 #SBATCH --partition=production # cluster partition
 #SBATCH --account=workshop # cluster account to use for the job
-#SBATCH --reservation=scworkshop # cluster account reservation
+#SBATCH --reservation=workshop # cluster account reservation
-##SBATCH --array=1-16 # Task array indexing, see https://slurm.schedmd.com/job_array.html, the double # means this line is commented out
+#SBATCH --array=1 # Task array indexing, see https://slurm.schedmd.com/job_array.html
-#SBATCH --output=stdout.out # File to which STDOUT will be written
+#SBATCH --output=template-%A-%a.out # File to which STDOUT will be written
-#SBATCH --error=stderr.err # File to which STDERR will be written
+#SBATCH --error=template-%A-%a.err # File to which STDERR will be written
-#SBATCH --mail-type=ALL
+#SBATCH --mail-type=END # when to email user: END, FAIL, ALL, and others.
+See https://slurm.schedmd.com/sbatch.html
-#SBATCH --mail-user=myemail@email.com
+#SBATCH --mail-user=myemail@email.com # edit to receive email from the scheduler

 # for calculating the amount of time the job takes and echo the hostname
 begin=`date +%s`